Japan's Abe ends Myanmar visit with aid, debt write-off

-YANGON (Reuters) - Japan on Sunday endorsed Myanmar’s reform program by writing off nearly $2 billion in debt and extending new aid, some of which will help support an industrial zone being developed by Japanese firms near the commercial capital, Yangon.
+YANGON, May 26 (Reuters) - Japan on Sunday endorsed Myanmar’s reform programme by writing off nearly $2 billion in debt and extending new aid, some of which will help support an industrial zone being developed by Japanese firms near the commercial capital, Yangon.

-As foreign businesses move into Myanmar after years of economic sanctions, Tokyo wants to ensure Japanese firms gain privileged access.
-Analysts also say Japan wants to counterbalance the growing economic and military might of China, Myanmar’s neighbor.

 Japan agreed a year ago to forgive 176.1 billion yen ($1.74 billion) in arrears owed to it by Myanmar’s government and, at the end of a three-day visit by Prime Minister Shinzo Abe, it said Myanmar had met the necessary conditions, including a series of political and economic reforms.